Financial Glosarry

 Position: Established when an investor makes an opening purchase or sale of an option, or establishes an option spread.

-Premium: The price of an option contract, determined in the competitive marketplace, that the buyer (holder) of the option pays to the option seller (writer) for the rights conveyed by the contract.
+Premium: The price of an option contract, determined in the competitive marketplace, paid by the buyer to the seller for the rights conveyed.

-Put: An option contract that gives the buyer (or holder) the right to sell, and gives the seller (or writer) the obligation to buy, a specified number of shares (typically 100) of the underlying stock at a given strike price on or before the expiration date of the contract.
+Put: An option contract that gives the buyer the right to sell, and the seller the obligation to buy, a specified number of shares (typically 100) of the underlying stock at a given strike price on or before expiration.

 R